 Snow-capped peaks covered in ski resorts and hiking trails pair with peaceful river valleys and small New England towns in New Hampshire’s White Mountains.
 Around the region, chairlifts, gondolas, cog railways, and winding alpine roads bring visitors to mountaintops for scenic views along with a bit of the great outdoors.
 On a clear day from the summit of Mount Washington, the highest peak in the northeastern United States, the view looks over five states ― Maine, Massachusetts, New Hampshire, New York, and Vermont ― and into Canada.
 But the smaller hills offer plenty of views, too, particularly in the fall, when the White Mountains fill with leaf-peepers admiring the rainbow of crisp autumn colors that stripes the ridges.
 In the valleys, covered bridges cross rivers that weave in and out of small towns, making for a scenic drive best experienced with stops at the classic New England diners, antique shops, and historic buildings.

 When is the best time to stay in a vacation rental in White Mountains?

 The White Mountains bustle all year, with the extremely cold northern winters producing the area's downhill ski resorts and cross-country ski trails, as well as blanketing small towns in a picturesque blanket of snow.
-But dress warmly: winter lows average in the single digits Fahrenheit, and even the highs are routinely below freezing.
+But dress warmly: winter lows average in the single digits Fahrenheit, and even the highs are routinely below freezing, though you can always spend the days cozying up in one of the area’s cabins.
 The mountains provide relief from the region’s hot and sometimes humid summers (even in July, the top of Mount Washington averages a high of only 55 degrees), making for ideal alpine hiking conditions.
 Fall brings with it New England’s famous foliage, as well as optimal hiking conditions in the lower valleys, at least until the snow arrives.